 They may not be the most spectacular falls, but the hike is super easy, no one’s around, and it’s completely free!

-• Goa Giri Campuhan Waterfall
+12. Goa Giri Campuhan Waterfall

 The Bangli area has lots of great waterfalls and it’s not far from Ubud.
 Start with Goa Giri Campuhan waterfall, in the north.
 This one is hidden and you have to sneak through a couple of cool caves to reach it.

-• Tukad Cepung Waterfall
+13. Tukad Cepung Waterfall

-This is a nice waterfall hidden at the end of a cave-like ravine.
-This one is not a secret anymore!
-It can get extremely crowded, and you may have to wait your turn to take any decent photos.
+Tukad Cepung used to be a hidden waterfall, but nowadays it can get extremely crowded, and you may have to wait your turn to take any decent photos.

-• Kuning Waterfall
+17. Kuning Waterfall

 This is a unique looking waterfall and swimming hole at the bottom of a big ravine in the jungle.
 It’s a steep hike down, but you can cool off in the natural pools at the bottom.

-• Leke Leke Waterfall
+18. Leke Leke Waterfall